-Ostreidae are designated as true Oysters.
-The term “Oyster” refers to many distinct groups of saltwater bivalve mollusks that are found in brackish or marine environments.
+True Oysters that belong to the family Ostreidae includes many distinct groups of saltwater bivalve mollusks found in brackish water or marine environments.
 The superfamily Ostreoidea includes most Oysters but not all of them.

 Appearance

 Oyster shells often have an oblong or pear shape.
 However, their shape can vary greatly depending on what they are attached to.
 Their internal shell is often pearly white, while their outside shell is typically whitish-gray.
-Gills are the primary method of breathing for Oysters.
-Oysters are able to exchange gases not only through their gills but also through their mantles, which are surrounded by numerous little blood veins with thin walls.
+Gills are the primary method of breathing for them.
+They can exchange gases not only through their gills but also through their mantles, which are surrounded by numerous little blood veins with thin walls.

 All of the Oyster’s organs are supplied with colorless blood by a tiny, three-chambered heart that is located beneath the adductor muscle.
 Two kidneys, placed on the underside of the stomach, eliminate waste materials from the blood at the same time.